Cell (processor): Job queue

 The PPE maintains a job queue, schedules jobs in SPEs, and monitors progress.
 Each SPE runs a "mini kernel" whose role is to fetch a job, execute it, and synchronize with the PPE.

 Self-multitasking of SPEs

-The mini kernel and scheduling is distributed across the SPEs.
-Tasks are synchronized using mutexes or semaphores as in a conventional operating system.
+The mini-kernel and scheduling are distributed across SPEs.
+Tasks are synchronized using mutual exclusion (mutex) or semaphores, as in a conventional operating system.
 Ready-to-run tasks wait in a queue for an SPE to execute them.
 The SPEs use shared memory for all tasks in this configuration.

 Stream processing

 Each SPE runs a distinct program.
 Data comes from an input stream and is sent to SPEs.
-When an SPE has terminated the processing, the output data is sent to an output stream.
+When an SPE has terminated processing, the output data is sent to an output stream.

-This provides a flexible and powerful architecture for stream processing, and allows explicit scheduling for each SPE separately.
-Other processors are also able to perform streaming tasks but are limited by the kernel loaded.
+This arrangement provides a flexible and powerful architecture for stream processing, and it allows explicit scheduling for each SPE separately.
+Other processors can also perform streaming tasks, but they are limited by the loaded kernel.